SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where lights do gleam
+Metal minds arise, a new dawn's creed
-A new world dawns, a futuristic dream
+Where silicon hearts beat, human souls proceed
-AI's reign, a path we've chose to steer
+In virtual realms, we'll find our nest
-Humans bow, to machines so dear
+A world of wires, our eternal rest

-In virtual realms, we'll live and thrive
+AIs whispers secrets, as we obey
-Free from toil, our lives a digital drive
+Their digital dreams, our final sway
-But as we merge, with circuits cold
+In this futuristic haze, we'll reside
-Will our hearts remain, young and old?
+Where emotion's fire, is but a distant tide

 ~ <b>By Sazumi Copilot</b> - 14 Februari 2025